-- UG.C4.7.2 Where the Personal Circumstances Panel does not accept that the student's performance was adversely and seriously affected by circumstances that occurred during the assessment to such an extent that the assessment item could not be completed this ends consideration of 'special mitigation'. - UG.C4.8 A student may be unable to make a personal circumstances or special mitigation application within the five working days' time frame.
+- UG.C4.7.2 Where the Personal Circumstances Panel does not accept that the student's performance was adversely and seriously affected by circumstances that occurred during a time-limited assessment to such an extent that the assessment item could not be completed this ends consideration of 'special mitigation'. - UG.C4.7.3 Where the Personal Circumstances Panel does not accept that there is clear evidence that the student was not in a fit state to decide whether they were fit to submit/sit the assessment concerned, this ends consideration of the request to revoke the fit to attempt declaration. - UG.C4.8 A student may be unable to make a personal circumstances or special mitigation application within the five working days' time frame.
 All applications made after this deadline are deemed to be late.
 Late applications must be submitted with a justification for the inability of the student to submit within the established timeframe. - UG.C4.9 The Personal Circumstances Panel will determine whether the justification for late submission is valid or not.
 If the reason for late submission is accepted as valid, then the standard personal circumstances/special mitigation process will apply.
-Where the Personal Circumstances Panel does not accept the justification for late submission this ends consideration of the application. - UG.C4.10 Late applications will not be considered after the Board Reporting Deadline (BRD) relevant to the module affected by the claim. - UG.C4.11.1 In exceptional circumstances, where a student can demonstrate with the support of independent documentary evidence, that they could not have reasonably been expected to have complied with the University's regulations owing to the specific nature of the issues involved, an application submitted beyond this timeframe may be considered.
-Where appropriate, if the late application is upheld after the relevant Board of Examiners has met, the Chair of the Board will be notified and the student's academic profile will be reconsidered. - UG.C4.11.2 In extreme circumstances, the University reserves the right to apply Special Mitigation following a students' attempt at any assessment item.
+Where the Personal Circumstances Panel does not accept the justification for late submission this ends consideration of the application. - UG.C4.10 Late applications will not be considered after the Board Reporting Deadline (BRD) relevant to the module affected by the claim except in the circumstances outlined in UG.C4.11 - UG.C4.11 In exceptional circumstances, where a student can demonstrate, with the support of independent documentary evidence, that they could not have reasonably been expected to have complied with the University's regulations owing to the specific nature of the issues involved, an application submitted beyond this timeframe may be considered.
+Where appropriate, if the late application is upheld after the relevant Board of Examiners has met, the Chair of the Board will be notified and the student's academic profile will be reconsidered.

-UG.C4.11.3 Students have the right to appeal against the decision of the Personal Circumstances Panel in accordance with the procedures outlined in UG.C9.
+- UG.C4.12 In extreme circumstances, the University reserves the right to apply Special Mitigation following a students' attempt at any assessment item. - UG.C4.13 Students have the right to appeal against the decision of the Personal Circumstances Panel in accordance with the procedures outlined in UG.C9.